TheEdoRan/themix/README.md

 This package was built because storing the cookie in the browser local storage doesn't work too well with Next.js and Server Components.
 So, with Themix you get:

-- Initial load with no flashing
+- Initial load with no flashing;
-- No hydration warnings
+- No hydration warnings.

 ## Installation